close

 Big Bend National Park

-Big Bend National Park is an American national park located in West Texas, bordering Mexico.
+Big Bend National Park is a national park of the United States located in West Texas, bordering Mexico.
 The park has national significance as the largest protected area of Chihuahuan Desert topography and ecology in the United States, and was named after a large bend in the Rio Grande/Río Bravo.
-The park protects more than 1,200 species of plants, more than 450 species of birds, 56 species of reptiles, an...
+The park protects more than 1,200 species of plants, more than 450 species of birds, 56 species of r...

 More information